-After your surgery, you will be transferred from the theatre complex to our surgical ward, which consists of 25 beds with a mixture of single, double and four-bed rooms.
+After your surgery, you may be transferred from the theatre complex to our surgical ward, which consists of 25 beds with a mix of single, two-bed and four-bed rooms.
 Single rooms are allocated to people based on clinical needs.

 If you are a private patient you may be offered a single room if one is available and not required by someone with special needs.